Wichita Clinical Required Courses

 OBGN 975.
 Obstetrics/Gynecology Clerkship.
 0-8 Credits.

 During the clinical clerkship the student develops understanding of health maintenance and disease processes specific to female patients as well as exposure to normal and high-risk pregnancy.
-Students will have the opportunity to gain an understanding of female anatomy through physical examination, surgery and review of imaging.
-This clerkship will expose students to management of patients in both inpatient and outpatient settings as well as in the operating room and labor and delivery unit.
+Students will have the opportunity to gain an understanding of Obstetrics and Gynecology through patient interviews, physical examination, surgery, review of imaging and laboratory studies, and a variety of other educational experiences.
+This clerkship will expose students to management of patients in both inpatient and outpatient settings as well as in the operating room, and labor and delivery unit.
 Prerequisite: Medical Basic Sciences.

 PDRC 975.
 Pediatrics Clerkship.
 0-8 Credits.